majek/idea/site/027-callbacks/main.md

 an issue when a platform forces you to *only* use the callback style.
 I'm talking about you, JavaScript.

-In my opinon people forget an important point about in the discussion about callbacks.
+In my opinion people forget an important point about in the discussion about callbacks.

 ##It's not about what you can and can't code using callbacks - we're all